GeniusesGroup/memar/Syllab.md

 You can see each language implementation that how complex type like slice, map, matrix ... encode/decode structure work!
 Any [hierarchical tree structure](https://en.wikipedia.org/wiki/Tree_(data_structure)) will inline in encode phase as flat structure!

+## Code Generations
+Like our other RFCs, We suggest do logics in compile time not runtime to improve performance and efficiency.
+Syllab architecture is so simple that can easily implement by code generation not marshalling or un-marshalling in runtime!

 ## Supported Programming Languages
-It is so simple protocol that can easily encode and decode in any programming language!
+It is so simple protocol that can easily encode, decode & generate code in any programming language!
 We implement it on some language like [C](), [Go](https://github.com/SabzCity/libgo/blob/master/syllab), [JavaScript]() and more in progress ...

-## Supported Code-Generations
-It is so simple protocol that can easily implement in any code-generation apps!
-We implement it on some one like [Achaemenid](https://github.com/SabzCity/libgo/blob/master/Achaemenid-generator) and more in progress ...

 ## Inspired of
 - https://github.com/alecthomas/go_serialization_benchmarks